GiacomoLaw/leaguestatistics/README.md

 Run `lolstats.py`, and type in the summoner name you want.
 Stats for rank solo are gathered by default, more options will be added at a later date.

 Make sure that the server is correct (na1 for North America).
 Options to choose your server will be added at a later date.

+**Do not leave spaces in the summoner name, otherwise the script will glitch.**